top of page

 Seojin Kim

 Hi!
 My name is Seojin Kim.
-I am currently a Postdoc Associate at UMD's Ed Snider Center for Enterprise and Markets.
-I earned a Ph.D. in Strategy & Entrepreneurship from the Robert H. Smith School of Business at the University of Maryland in 2021.
-I will be joining Drexel University's LeBow College of Business as an Assistant Professor of Management starting Fall 2023.
+I am an Assistant Professor in Strategy and Entrepreneurship at Drexel University's LeBow College of Business.
+I earned my Ph.D. in Strategy & Entrepreneurship from the Robert H. Smith School of Business at the University of Maryland.

-My dissertation has been recognized as a finalist for the 2022 Industry Studies Association Dissertation Award and for 2020 INFORMS/Organization Science Dissertation Proposal Competition and supported by the Kauffman Knowledge Challenge Grant and the Strategy Research Foundation (SRF) Dissertation Grant.
+My research has been recognized as a finalist for the 2022 Industry Studies Association Dissertation Award and a finalist for 2020 INFORMS/Organization Science Dissertation Proposal Competition.
+I have won multiple grants including the Kauffman Knowledge Challenge Grant and the Strategy Research Foundation (SRF) Dissertation Grant.

 My other research projects investigate the macro- and micro-level factors that impact innovation productivity, firm performance, and market creation.
-For these projects, I primarily use quasi-experimental designs with large-scale datasets, often complemented with qualitative/historical data.
-I use the contexts of healthcare sectors or patenting activities.
+I utilize diverse data and methods, including quasi-experimental designs with large-scale datasets, qualitative/historical data, and textual analysis.
+I have investigated various innovation settings including healthcare sectors (e.g., wearable medical devices, InVitro diagnostics, and medical imaging) and patent data.

-Before joining academia, I worked as a Manager at SK Telecom's headquarter in Seoul where I engaged in corporate finance and investor relations.
+Before joining academia, I worked as a Manager at SK Telecom's Seoul headquarter where I engaged in corporate finance and investor relations.
 I also have short-term work experience in IBM's business consulting division and a local publishing company in Korea.
 These experiences affect both my research and teaching.

 Home: About Me